×

 5. Avoid playing when very tired or in pain

-6. Never ignore on/off field injury
+6. Never ignore on-field/off-field injury

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.